 1. Change your bathing habits.

 For both children and adults, opt for warm water when bathing instead of hot water.
-Use a mild cleanser such as Moringa-O² Malunggay Herbal Soap helps gently cleanses and helps relieve itching.
+Using a mild cleanser such as Moringa-O² Malunggay Herbal Soap helps gently cleanse relieve itching.
 After bathing, gently pat skin with towel.

 2. Choose a thick, moisturizing lotion.

 Thick lotions are better for addressing skin dryness.
-Apply Moringa-O² Herbal Moisturizing Lotion while skin is still slightly damp from your bath.
-Applying this herbal lotion a least twice a day also helps prevent dryness end cracking, and may lessen the need for eczema medication.
+Apply the Moringa-O² Herbal Moisturizing Lotion while skin is still slightly damp from your bath.
+Applying this herbal lotion at least twice a day also helps prevent dryness and cracking, which may lessen the need for eczema medication.

 3. Trim your fingernails.